RTEMS/rtems-docs/eng/req/items.rst

 Specification Item Type
 ^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``spec``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``spec``.
 This set of attributes specifies specification types.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 spec-description
     The attribute value shall be an optional string.
 It shall be the